emissary-ingress/emissary/docs/topics/install/help/dns-name-body.md

-# `edgectl install`: Couldn't access the EdgeStack.me service
+# Edgectl Install: Couldn't access the EdgeStack.me service

 The installer could not access the EdgeStack.me service to acquire a DNS name for your cluster's load balancer.